 Unboxing and what’s included

 You can tell a lot from unboxing a product, I’ve learned.
-It speaks a lot for what kind of quality and thought that has (or hasn’t) been put into a brand’s manufacturing.
+It speaks a lot about what kind of quality and thought has (or hasn’t) been put into a brand’s manufacturing.

 Opening it up

 I was excited to get started testing my Cuisinart right away.

 Inside was well-designed recycled cardboard packaging that not only keeps the oven secure in shipping but also holds the included cooking trays and owner’s booklets.